bgmali2002/Library-Management_System_java/README.md

 Run the Application:

-Open the project in your IDE (e.g., NetBeans).
+Open the project in your IDE (e.g., IintelliJ,NetBeans).

 Run the LibraryApp.java file to start the application.